 Karen WINTERS, Bev Houghton's flatmate, replacing Janie Somers.
 Karen works as a receptionist for Vernon Saville.
 She is later revealed to be a lesbian witch who is a part of a coven intent on exploiting Vera Collins and Bev at a black mass.
 Portrayed by Toni Lamond.

-Herbert "Junior" WINTHROP, a gentle, child-like man who has been brought up thinking that Herb Evans is his long lost father.
+Herbert "Junior" WINTHROP, a gentle, child-like man from Bundaberg who has been brought up thinking that Herb Evans is his long lost father.
 He comes to Sydney to be close to Herb and is taken under Dorrie Evans' wing.
+For a time he fancies himself as a private eye.
 Junior becomes romantically involved with Isobel Mainwaring.
 It is later proven that his real father was Herb's mate Shagger Stevens.
 Portrayed by Curt Jansen.

 Adrian WOLFE, the artist who paints the notorious Goya-influenced portrait of Norma Whittaker, which graces the wall of the pub in which she works as a barmaid.
 Norma posed for Adrian fully clothed, but the finished result suggests otherwise.
 When Jack Sellars opens Norma's Bar, the painting becomes a permanent part of the new decor.
 Portrayed by Owen Weingott.